 According to Ted Bauer, “It is about getting your employees on board with who you are what you do.
 Then through social sharing and word of mouth, they convey that externally.”

 How does Employee Branding Help Your Business

-An organization with great employee branding not only turns your employees into brand ambassadors but also increase productivity.
+An organization with great employee branding not only turns your employees into brand ambassadors but also increases productivity.
 On top of that, brand loyalty, motivation and reputation also increases.

-This stems down to attraction of right talent for your organization.
+This stems down to the attraction of the right talent for your organization.